-When you’re able to look deep into another person’s personality and you come to understand his or her motives and intentions, it’s easy to then understand why their decision was the decision they took, although that’s not true in every case.
+When you look deep into another person’s soul, and you come to understand his or her motives and intentions, it is easy to understand why they took the decision they took.

-That wasn’t easy and there is no excuse for what happened to me.
-As soon as we make someone’s actions an excuse, we accept abuse as part of our lives and that can never be allowed to happen.
+That part wasn’t easy and there is no excuse for what happened.
+As soon as we make someone’s actions an excuse, we accept abuse as part of our lives.
 Abuse must be stamped out.

-It is often difficult to understand why we have the life we have, but through that we must still try to understand and reconcile other people’s motives.
+It’s often difficult to understand, but through it all, we must still try to understand and reconcile other people’s motives.